Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Introduction

-Contrary to initial expectations, participants exhibited greater inappropriate reliance on AI with the AR see-through visualization, suggesting that new perceptual and cognitive challenges arise when digital cues are spatially embedded in large or complex physical environments.
-Further analysis of quantitative data (accuracy, response times, reliance metrics, and self-reported confidence) reveals that the inappropriate reliance primarily manifested as over-reliance -- blindly accepting AI suggestions.
+Contrary to our expectations, participants exhibited greater inappropriate reliance on AI in the \carton{X-ray} condition, suggesting that new perceptual and cognitive challenges arise when digital cues are spatially embedded in large-scale physical environments.
+Further analysis of quantitative data (decision accuracy, response times, reliance metrics, and self-reported confidence) reveals that inappropriate reliance manifested primarily as over-reliance, \final{which means,} blindly accepting AI suggestions.
 Through qualitative interviews, we identify several key factors that contributed to the over-reliance, such as perceptual challenges in AR, visual proximity illusions, and heightened trust in ``embodied'' AI suggestions.
-On the other hand, our findings also highlight embedded visualizations' strength in multiple spatial reasoning tasks, including improved spatial mapping (as evidenced by quantitative data) and support for egocentric spatial imagery (as reported by participants).
-We conclude by outlining the lessons learned, design implications, and promising future directions for better harnessing these AR strengths to foster human–AI collaboration in spatial decision-making.
+Nonetheless, our findings suggest \carton{the X-ray}'s strength in spatial mapping (as evidenced by quantitative data) and support for egocentric spatial imagery (as reported by participants). \carton{These findings matter for AR+AI design because they show that while embedding AI cues into the physical world can strengthen spatial mapping, it can also simultaneously miscalibrate reliance.} We conclude by outlining the lessons learned, design implications, and promising future directions for better harnessing these AR strengths to foster human–AI collaboration in spatial decision-making.